-Under the terms of the agreements, CEFS is expanding the Olympia Gathering System in order to permit the system to gather and treat up to 600 MMcf per day of natural gas.
-As of June 30, 2011, CEFS had spent approximately \$375 million on the 600 MMcf per day project, including the purchase of the original facilities, and expects to incur up to an additional \$50 million to complete the remaining contractual milestones and well connects for this expansion.
-CEFS is in the second year of the 10-year, 600 MMcf per day volume commitment made by Shell and Encana which commenced in April 2010.
+Under the terms of the agreements, CEFS is expanding the Olympia Gathering System in order to permit the system to gather and treat up to 600 million cubic feet (MMcf) per day of natural gas.
+As of September 30, 2011, CEFS had spent approximately \$390 million on the 600 MMcf per day project, including the purchase of the original facilities, and expects to incur up to an additional \$35 million to complete the remaining contractual milestones and well connects for this expansion.
+CEFS is in the second year of the 10-year, 600 MMcf per day volume commitment made by Shell and Encana which commenced in April 2010

-Under the long-term agreements, Encana and Shell may elect to require CEFS to expand the capacity of the Olympia Gathering System by up to an additional 520 MMcf per day, bringing the total system capacity to 1.1 Bcf per day.
+Under the long-term agreements, Encana and Shell may elect to require CEFS to expand the capacity of the Olympia Gathering System by up to an additional 520 MMcf per day, bringing the total system capacity to 1.1 billion cubic feet (Bcf) per day.
 CEFS estimates that the cost to expand the capacity of the Olympia Gathering System by an additional 520 MMcf per day would be as much as \$200 million.
 Encana and Shell would provide incremental volume commitments in connection with an election to expand the system's capacity.